 We recommend that you select an ID for BYOID that will be somewhat static and unchanging.
 Changing the ID often can cause errors or other discrepancies in your experimentation data.

-Does enabling this setting affect page performance when using Web or Performance Edge?
+Does enabling this setting affect page performance when using Optimizely Web Experimentation or Optimizely Performance Edge?

-No, performance testing indicates that enabling an alternate ID in Web/performance Edge does not significantly impact page speed/performance.
+No, performance testing indicates that enabling an alternate ID in Optimizely Web Experimentation or Optimizely Performance Edge does not significantly impact page speed/performance.

 What happens to existing behavioral targeting information that I have pre-migration?

-When you configure a new ID, Optimizely creates a new visitor profile for each visitor.
+When you configure a new ID, Optimizely Web Experimentation or Optimizely Performance Edge creates a new visitor profile for each visitor.
 This means that you will not be able to access store behavioral/visitor profile data collected under the previously set

 How does this migration affect DCP usage?